lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/hyperparameter_optimization.md

 marie@login$ bash </scratch/ws/omniopt-workdir/>evaluate-run.sh
 ```

-After initializing and checking for updates in the background Omniopt is asking to select the
+After initializing and checking for updates in the background OmniOpt is asking to select the
 optimization run of interest.
 After selecting the optimization run, there will be a menu with the
 items as shown below.
 If OmniOpt has still running jobs there appear some menu items that refer to
 these running jobs (image shown below to the right).